Net Force Calculator

 The SI unit of force is the Newton (N), named after Sir Isaac Newton for his work in classical mechanics.
 One Newton is the amount of force required to accelerate a body of one kilogram mass by one meter per second squared.
 Apart from Newton, force can also be measured in Dyne (used in the CGS system, where 1 Newton = 10⁵ Dyne) and Pound-force (lbf), commonly used in the Imperial system.

 Force is a vector quantity, which means it has both magnitude and direction.
 Unlike scalar quantities (like mass, temperature, or energy) that are defined only by magnitude, force requires direction to be completely described.
 For example, saying "a force of 10 N" is incomplete unless we specify whether it is pushing to the right, pulling downward, or acting at some angle.
+To fully understand motion, you often need to calculate net force, which is the vector sum of all individual forces acting on an object.

 We experience different types of forces in our daily life.
 For example, when you push a door to open it, you apply muscular force.
 The gravitational force of Earth pulls objects downward, which is why things fall when dropped.
 Frictional force resists the motion of objects sliding on a surface, like a book sliding on a table.
 These everyday examples highlight how force is an essential concept in understanding motion and interactions in the physical world.